Camp Orange (British TV series)

-The UK & Irish version of Camp Orange was a children's reality television show broadcast on Nickelodeon.
+The British version of Camp Orange is a children's reality television show broadcast on Nickelodeon.
 The first season premiered on 22 July 2011.
 The series was hosted by Anna Williamson, Jamie Rickers and Denise Lewis.

 This was the international version of Camp Orange, which is originally from Australia.

 Overview

 The show stars four teams of best friends, selected from thousands of video audition entries that kids send in from across England, Scotland, Wales and Northern Ireland, vying for the outdoor adventure of a lifetime.
 They battle it out in messy physical challenges that test their wits and their teamwork skills in order to win prizes.
-In Season 1, each team would vote for a team and supply a reason to the vote after each challenge.
+In season 1, each team would vote for a team and supply a reason to the vote after each challenge.
 In the end, the team who received the most votes won a trip on the Nickelodeon Cruise.
 Season 2 has been said to be different, with it rumoured that viewers at home will vote for the winner.

 Camp Orange UK did not return for a new series in 2013.